 Immediate impact through advertising

 Creating exposure to your target audience organically takes time.
 Building a network and establishing thought leadership can take months or even years.
 To reach prospects immediately, LinkedIn offers businesses the opportunity to advertise.
-A huge benefit of their advertisement platform is that you can use to pin-point your audience using granular segmentation options.
+A huge benefit of their advertisement platform is that you can use it to pinpoint your audience using granular segmentation options.
 This means that you can optimize your messaging to highly specific groups of people based on job title, seniority, vertical or geographic location to name a few.

 The prices you pay per click or per 1000 impressions heavily depend on competing advertisers on the platform.
-There is only so much advertisement space available in members’ timelines, so multiple advertisers targeting a certain audience generally drives up the price.
+There is only so much advertisement space available in members’ timelines, so multiple advertisers targeting a certain audience generally drive up the price.
 Of course, you can control your advertisement spend by setting maximum budgets you are willing to pay.
 Another important factor that determines the price is the quality of your advertisement.
 The LinkedIn algorithm favors advertisements that are well optimized for the target audience and receive a lot of engagement.

 With all the options that LinkedIn offers, it might be hard to choose.
 A mix of all four is very powerful, but only if you have to resources to do them well.
 In most cases, social selling is a great first step to promote your business on LinkedIn.
 From there on, you can add tactics to your outreach strategy and apply the best practices that lead to engagement with your target audience.